 In the hair care world, “natural hair” refers to hair in its natural state that hasn’t been chemically straightened or relaxed.
 Natural hair embraces curls, coils, waves, and kinks with minimal chemical processing.

 However, Cantu products aren’t only for those avoiding chemical treatments altogether.
-They offer formulas catered to natural, relaxed, and treated hair.
+They offer formulas tailored to natural, relaxed, and treated hair.

 Most Cantu products are free of sulfates, parabens, mineral oil, and other potentially harmful ingredients.
 But as always, check the ingredient list to ensure it aligns with your hair preferences and needs.